I am a food addict.

-Just like an alcoholic, if I have so much as a taste of food I go on to eat far more than I need and it makes me ill and bad tempered.
-If I don't do something about it, it will kill me.
+Similar to an alcoholic in that, if I have so much as a taste of food I go on to eat far more than I need and it makes me ill and a failure.
+If I don't do something about it, it will eventually kill me with something like heart disease or diabetes.

 However, this addiction is not like others.
 People are addicted to many things, the most well know being drugs, alcohol and tobacco or nicotine.
 Others that spring to mind are chocolate, coffee or caffeine, sugar - but food itself?